 Results

-The researchers found that people who were hospitalized with an acute infection during the first 2 years of life had a lower risk of being diagnosed with early-onset cancer later in life than people who were not hospitalized.
+The researchers found that people who were hospitalised with an acute infection during the first 2 years of life had a lower risk of being diagnosed with early-onset cancer later in life than people who were not hospitalised.
 The risk of cancer did not change depending on whether a person was hospitalised one or more times with an infection early in life.

 Conclusions